Area Substance Abuse Council Philosophy

 WHAT FRIENDS & FAMILY SAY

-Some noted lack of adequate staffing and alternative therapies.
-However, Virginia, a parent, credited the facility with saving her son’s life.
-She told Rehabs.com: “My son almost died from his alcoholism.
+However, some reviewers had truly life-changing experiences at ASAC: "My son almost died from his alcoholism.
 He had borderline Cirrhosis, was jaundiced, and bloated.
-He graduated from ASAC in 2009 and hasn't had a drink since.”
+He graduated from ASAC in 2009 and hasn't had a drink since," Virginia wrote.

 WHAT STAFF SAY

-According to ASAC’s website, the facility accepts Medicaid, Access to Recovery vouchers,some private health insurance, and self-payment.
+According to ASAC’s website, the facility accepts Medicaid, Access to Recovery vouchers, some private health insurance, and self-payment.
+The eight individuals polled on the matter offered mixed opinions concerning the cost of treatment.

 User ReviewsReview this Center